SeanPCompton/SQL-bits/availity/HOW_I_APPROACH_DATA_PIPELINES.md

 I assume systems will change, customers will grow, and edge cases will appear..edge cases can become future priorities or emerging strategies
 The goal is to make those changes safe and unsurprising.

+## Documentation, Governance, and Repeatability

+I treat documentation, governance, and repeatability as part of the engineering work itself, not as optional follow-ups.

+In practice, that means:

+- **Documentation as an interface.**
+  Clear descriptions of grain, keys, aggregation rules, and data freshness are how downstream users build trust in a dataset.
+If a table is customer-facing or model-facing, its assumptions should be explicit and discoverable.

+- **Governance by design, not ceremony.**
+  Tenant isolation, aggregation rights, and PII handling are encoded directly into schemas, paths, views, and access controls — not left to convention or tribal knowledge.

+- **Repeatability over cleverness.**
+  Pipelines should be easy to reason about, easy to re-run, and easy to extend.
+I aim for patterns where onboarding a new tenant or source is mostly configuration, not new code.

+- **Operational readiness.**
+  Before something is “done,” I want to know:
+  *Who owns it?
+What breaks if it fails?
+How do we detect issues quickly?
+How do we recover without data loss or surprises?*

+These habits come from working on systems that grew faster than their original assumptions.
+My goal is to help teams scale without losing trust in their data — especially in environments where correctness, privacy, and auditability matter.